-- If your horse is shod or has large splits in their hooves, it's essential to contain the net inside a hayring or have a barrier around it so they can't catch a shoe/torn hoof if they paw at it.
+- If your horse is shod or has large splits in their hooves, it's essential to contain the net inside a hay ring or have a barrier around it so they can't catch a shoe/torn hoof if they paw at it.

-- Please note: When feeding round bales that have been stored outside, it is important to remove all wet or mouldy sections of the bale as the horses will not eat this (it can be dangerous if they do) and because of the net, they can't paw it out of the way to access the rest of the hay.
+- When feeding round bales that have been stored outside, it is important to remove all wet or mouldy sections of the bale as the horses will not eat this (it can be dangerous if they do) and because of the net, they can't paw it out of the way to access the rest of the hay.

 - It's important to offer enough loose hay initially for them to fill up on so their frustration doesn't turn to destruction!
 If you are not sure how your horses will go with a larger more expensive net, try a small one first.
 If a hole does appear, mend it right away so the horses don't learn to benefit from making them!

-- When using a roundbale net it helps the horses access the hay better if you tie up the loose netting as they eat the bale down.
+- When using a round bale net it helps the horses access the hay better if you tie up the loose netting as they eat the bale down.
 To see an example of this, and how to make a cover for your net click here.

 - If your horse wears a rug with belly straps or a halter that has exposed buckles, please be aware that these can catch on the haynet if the horse rubs on or past it.
-Either secure the haynet in a hay ring or make a velcro cover for the buckles.
+Either secure the haynet in a hay ring or make a cover for the buckles.

 1. Remove the net wrap or strings.

-2. Dig out all the wet or mouldy parts until you can no longer feel any heat or smell mould.
+2. Dig out all the wet or moldy parts until you can no longer feel any heat or smell or mold.
 Horses will leave spoiled hay in the net.

 3. This may involve peeling off a layer that can then be used for mulch.

-4. With two people its easiest to work the net down from the top.
+4. With two people it's easiest to work the net down from the top.